No technology is complete without giving its users some error message or codes along the way.

 We just talked about an SSL error in Cydia Impactor, so mind as well mentions another one.

 Peer certificate cannot be authenticated with given CA certificates.
-SSL certificate problem: self signed certificate in certificate chain
+SSL certificate problem: self-signed certificate in the certificate chain

 Lucky for you, this problem can be solved without having to do much.
 Saurik just updated his tool to address to issue.
 All you have to do is uninstall your current version and click here to download the latest update of Cydia Impactor.

 An invalid value ‘CY- mach_portal’ was provided for the parameter ‘appIdName